Turku

 Turku specs

-• Turku has a population of about 202 000.
-And the population density is 795,1 inhabitants per square kilometer.
+• Turku has a population of about 202,000.
+And the population density is 795,1 inhabitants per square kilometre

 About Turku

-Turku, with its surrounding municipalities, is an energetic center of growth in the Baltic Sea area.
-The versatile livelihood structure, top class selection of education, culture, and services, as well as the beautiful archipelago, form a magnetic combination in Turku.
+Turku, with its surrounding municipalities, is an energetic centre of growth in the Baltic Sea area.
+The versatile livelihood structure, top-class selection of education, culture, and services, as well as the beautiful archipelago, form a magnetic combination in Turku.

 Sport events